m-cat/substrate/frame/examples/offchain-worker/README.md

 ## Running the Node

-Make sure you are using Rust nightly with the wasm toolchain installed.
+Make sure you are using Rust nightly with the wasm toolchain installed and run:

-Please `cd` into this directory and run:

 ```
+cd bin/node-template/node
 cargo run --release -- --dev --offchain-worker --tmp
 ```